User directory structure

 view.projection - default projection used in the 3D window.
 Possible values are Perspective and Parallel .

 background.top - definition of top background color in 3D window.
 This entry is consists of three integers surrounded with brackets, representing RGB components of the color, eg.: (255 0 0) for pure red color.

 background.bottom - same as background.top but defines background bottom color.

 errors.report=yes view.projection=Perspective background.top=(86 153 238) background.bottom=(255 255 255)

 Profiles define the environment for execution of OpenFOAM and ParaView.
 Profile name is taken from the file name by discarding the

 some_name.properties will be interpreted as a profile named

-Definition of OpenFOAM has the same form for both local and remote profiles, and has following entries:
+Definition of the OpenFOAM has the same form for both local and remote profiles, and has the following entries:

-To determine whether simFlow should run cases localy or on a remote system, following entry should be defined:
+To determine whether SimFlow should run cases locally or on a remote system, following entry should be defined: